Nelsons Island: Wildlife

-Nelsons Island has been identified as an Important Bird Area by BirdLife International, and is legally protected as a Strict Nature Reserve – making it an offence to visit the island without the written permission of the BIOT Administration.
+Nelsons Island has been identified as an Important Bird Area by BirdLife International, and is legally protected as a Strict Nature Reserve – making it an offence to visit the island without the written permission of the Government of the British Indian Ocean Territory.

-An expedition in 2018 estimated the island was home to as many as 3000 roosting red-footed boobies, a population of brown boobies, a significant colony of wedge tailed shearwaters, as well as around 6500 nesting pairs of lesser noddies.
+An expedition in 2018 estimated the island was home to as many as 3000 roosting red-footed boobies, a population of brown boobies, and a significant colony of wedge-tailed shearwaters, as well as around 6500 nesting pairs of lesser noddies.

 Birds benefit from the island being free from rats.
 The island also has a population of Meadow Argus butterflies.

 Owing to its remoteness there has always been a population of nesting sea turtles.

 The island is unique for the Chagos for having only two species of tree, Coconut and Pisonia, which both appear to have arrived naturally.
 The island is otherwise covered by the shrubs Scaveola and Argusia.

-One of the major problems affecting the native wildlife is the significant accumulation of plastic bottles and other assorted debris such as damaged fishnets, shoes as well as an assortment of plastic and polystyrene materials that are washed up by localised ocean currents, winds and sea-storms.
+One of the major problems affecting the native wildlife is the significant accumulation of plastic bottles and other assorted debris such as damaged fishnets and shoes, as well as an assortment of plastic and polystyrene materials that are washed up by localised ocean currents, winds and sea-storms.
 Such debris was captured in images during the Catlin Seaview Survey in 2015.